TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Ctrl+Z should properly interrupt the drag&drop to scene
+	- Redo won't be do any harm as it will be the newest command anyway

 - First let's convert the project to cosmos so we can see what's happening
 	- Co z oficjalnymi?
 		- Okej, ostatecznie nie bedziemy mieli funkcji ktora tworzy oficjalne bezposrednio w intercosmie